-&lt;sup>20 There are important legal and administrative issues that may take time to iron out, similar to those generated by sales-based formulary apportionment.
-If rules that would disregard sales to low-tax states prove infeasible, Avi-
+21 There are important legal and administrative issues that may take time to iron out, similar to those generated by sales-based formulary apportionment.
+If rules that would disregard sales to low-tax states prove infeasible, Avi-Yonah and Clausing (2019) have suggested a possible look-through rule to combat the problem of low-margin distributors in haven countries.